amsaren/course_materials/Biocontainers_2021/Tutorials/building_containers_from_def_file.md

 title: Tutorial - Creating singularity containers from definition files
 ---

-# Creating singularity containers from definition files
+# Creating Singularity containers from definition files

 In this tutorial we create a Singularity container from a definition file.